 The nearest metro station is Circo Massimo (line B).
 Buses 23, 44, 81, 95, 160, 280, 628, 715 and 716 also stop near the church.

 Unlimited access to public transport is included in the Omnia Card and Roma Pass.

 👉 More info: Omnia Card / Roma Pass

 If you can observe the Bocca della Verita from outside, you’ll have to enter the church to be able to see the sculpture from up close.

 The church is open from 9:30 a.m. to 5 p.m. in winter (last entry at 4:50 p.m.) and from 9:30 a.m. to 6 p.m. in summer (last entry at 5:50 p.m.).

 Access to the church of Santa Maria in Cosmedin is free.
-That being said, you will have to pay a small contribution of two euros to take your picture in front of the Bocca della Verità.
+But you’ll have to pay a small contribution of two euros to take your picture in front of the Bocca della Verità.

 – the best hostels